LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 In a web browser navigate to [Convert postcode data to statistical area](https://create.librarydata.uk/postcode-to-lsoa)

 Choose your file containing postcodes.
 As long as it is a valid CSV file it will be loaded into the tool.
-This is not **uploading** data.
-The data file remains only on your local PC, accessed by the web browser on your PC.
+This is not **uploading** data, the data remains only on your local PC, accessed by the web browser on your PC.

 <figure>
   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarieshacked.github.io/master/images/2021-02-05-instructions-1-select-file.PNG" alt="Screenshot of selecting a postcode file to use for the conversion, showing an area where drag and drop of files is supported"/>
   <figcaption>Selecting a file to use for the conversion</figcaption>
 </figure>

 ### Select which column contains postcodes

 The tool will ask you which column contains postcodes.
-If you have data as in the previous example then there will be one option called 'Postcode'.
+If you have data as in the previous example there will be one option called 'Postcode'.

 You can ignore the additional drop-down asking for a count column.
-This is used for data that already has counts of members per postcode.
+This is used for data that has counts of members per postcode.

-Select to convert the data and continue.
+Select to convert the data.

 #### More security notes